How can I monitor for commonly misused words?

 Review Your Results

 Once you've created your policy, it's time to review the results.
 Your goal should be to review all initial results for accuracy, fixing those that need fixing, and approving (or ignoring) those that don't.

 Monitor for New Matches

 Reviewing your list of initial results should, ideally, result in zero policy matches for your new "Commonly Misused Words" policy.
-This assumes you have either fixed every inaccuracy or approved every false positive.
+This assumes you have either fixed every inaccuracy or approved every false positive (i.e. clicked the "ignore" button).
 Using this approach, you will know it's time for additional review whenever the number of policy matches is greater than zero.
-Keeping an eye on this is much more easily accomplished through a custom dashboard.

 To keep an eye on the results, you can add the policy to a custom dashboard.